 Rachel Donaldson Clarke

-She comes from a storytelling tradition in Scotland.
-Her studies in German language and literature at Edinburgh University took her to Berlin.
-There she trained vocationally to become an acting director at the Ernst Busch Academy, with Augusto Boal and his team at the Centre of the Theatre of the Oppressed in Rio de Janeiro and worked for five years with communities and organisations in the valleys and mountains of Laos, South-East Asia.
-Her storytelling links the personal with the local, regional and global.
-She has toured with several of her own storytelling shows, an entertaining mix of stories from the past, present and future, including myths and true stories (historical, local heroes and heroines, family and personal experiences) as well as live music.
-Since the pandemic, she has also created digital storytelling events, podcasts and a new genre the Storytelling Short Film.
+Rachel comes from a tradition of storytelling in Scotland.
+Her studies in German language and literature at the University of Edinburgh took her to Berlin.
+There she completed a diploma in theatre directing at the Ernst Busch Academy of Dramatic Arts, at a time when all the lecturers were familiar with the craft of the GDR.
+This gave her at least some East German socialisation.
+She later studied at the Centre for the Theatre of the Oppressed in Rio de Janeiro and worked for five years with communities and organisations in the valleys and mountains of Laos in Southeast Asia.
+Since then, her storytelling has combined the personal with the local, regional and global.
+She has toured with several of her own shows, an entertaining mix of stories from the past, present and future, including myths and true events, as well as live music.

 Storytelling Events